Preventing the Spread of Measles

 1. People without evidence of immunity and/or who have been exempted from measles vaccination, and who do not receive PEP within the recommended time period should be excluded from affected institutions in the outbreak area until 21 days after the onset of rash.

-Occupational Safety and Health Administration (OSHA) standards intended to help protect workers from exposure to measles include the Personal Protective Equipment standard (29 CFR 1910.132) and the Respiratory Protection standard (29 CFR 1910.134).
+Occupational Safety and Health Administration (OSHA) standards intended to help protect workers from exposure to measles and other contagious illnesses include the Personal Protective Equipment standard (29 CFR 1910.132) and the Respiratory Protection standard (29 CFR 1910.134).
 Employment law attorneys advise employers to develop policies regarding notifications of potential exposure or a confirmed case of measles.

 Other Preventive Steps